 "When you're able to choose more than one candidate, you're able to vote where your heart is," he said.
 "You're also able to give opportunities to people that historically have not been able to participate."

 On the campaign trail, the team approach gives the trio a three-to-one advantage at public debates.
 At a recent NAACP-sponsored forum, each challenger argued that Bates hadn't addressed gentrification and racial disparities in Berkeley.
+Bates had one-third the time to defend his civil rights' record and argue that market forces outside city control drive up housing costs.

 Jacobs-Fantauzzi calls his association with Worthington and McCormick an "alliance" and is asking supporters to rank himself, McCormick and Worthington, "one, two, three in any order."